|Nutrition Facts (per serving)|

 Who doesn't love those little segments of mandarin oranges that come in a can?
 They're sweet and petite and add a nice pop of flavor to fruit salads, desserts, and ambrosia salad.

-All citrus fruit is sufficiently high in acid, so they can be canned in plain water.
-This same method can be used to preserve other citrus.
+All citrus fruit is sufficiently high in acid, so it can be canned in plain water.
+This same method can be used to preserve other types of citrus.
 In the case of oranges and grapefruit, it's best to section, or supreme, the fruit with a knife for cleaner segments.
 Once the segments are peeled, it's simply a matter of packing jars and canning.
-You'll be done in no time!
+You'll be done in no time.

 2 pounds mandarin oranges, peeled